 Our focal point for this article is the idea that EA creates momentum shifts.
-And when I refer to this idea in singularis, it’s a simplification.
+And when we refer to this idea in singularis, it’s a simplification.
 In reality, the momentum theory exists in many different flavors.

 Some people believe that EA creates momentum shifts inside matches .
 Others believe that the momentum shifts happen across several matches, i.e. in the shape of streaks.